-3. Victoria.-The system adopted provides for the medical examination of each child once every three years during its school life.
-With the doubling of the medical staff in 1925 the Department concentrated on country work, and medical inspection has been undertaken since that date in country and rural districts, reaching the most remote corners of the State.
-Medical inspection is now undertaken in all high schools, in practically all country State schools, and in about half of the metropolitan State schools, but in only a few of the registered and institutional schools.
+3. Victoria.-Medical inspection of school children was established in 1909.
+One of the objectives of the system is to have each child medically examined once every three years in its school life.
+In 1925 the Department concentrated on country work, and medical inspection has been undertaken since that date in country and rural districts, reaching the most remote corners of the State.
+In spite of the comparatively small medical inspection staff, the plan for triennial visits to State schools is being fairly well maintained and all State High Schools, nearly all other State schools in the country, and some in the densely populated inner metropolitan area are visited once in three or four years.
+Only a few of the registered and institutional schools are, however, visited.

-Each school is visited once in every three years, and each child examined.
-At this inspection every child is first weighed and measured, vision and hearing tested, then undressed to the waist and medically examined as for life assurance, but with a fuller investigation of many hygienic factors, which at that age greatly influence the health and growth of the child.
+At the medical inspection every child is first weighed and measured, vision and hearing tested, then undressed to the waist and medically examined as for life assurance, but with a fuller investigation of many hygienic factors, which at that age greatly influence the health and growth of the child.
 Opportunity is also taken to teach the child healthy habits, how to correct faults, also to get its co-operation for the remedying of defects found.
 In schools with an attendance of 70 or more, the older boys are examined by a medical man and the older girls by a medical woman.
 School nurses employed by the Department are devoted to "follow-up" work, i.e., visiting the homes and getting treatment for children found defective by the school medical officers.
 Owing to the smallness of the staff their work is confined to the metropolitan area.

 In addition to the medical examination, each child in those schools visited by the school dentist receives dental treatment on entrance to school (if under 8 years of age), and each year thereafter, until it is 12 years of age, when it is left dentally fit.
-The present staff is arranged so that 3 dentists and 4 dental attendants are always on duty at the Melbourne Dental Centre, where children from the infant classes in the inner metropolitan schools are brought by the teacher for dental treatment.
+The present staff is arranged so that 3 dentists and 4 dental attendants are always on duty at the Melbourne Dental Centre, where children from the inner metropolitan schools are brought by the teacher for dental treatment.
 Two dentists with dental attendants and equipment travel along the railway line far enough to give one year's work, using practically every town large enough to provide a day's work as a base.
-The school committees of the outlying schools are notified of the visit, and the parents are invited to bring to the base all children eligible for treatment, i.e., all children under 8 years of age. and all other children treated by the school dentists on previous visits.
+The school committees of the outlying schools are notified of the visit, and the parents are invited to bring to the base all children eligible for treatment, i.e., all children under 8 years of age, and all other children treated by the school dentists on previous visits.
 The time of another dentist is fully occupied treating the children in the three largest country centres, Bendigo, Ballarat and Geelong.
 In each of these cities a centre with a dentist, dental attendant and equipment is established for about four months of the year, where children from the infant classes of the neighbouring schools are brought by the teacher or parents.
 Three dentists with dental attendants are in charge of three fully-equipped dental vans, each of which has an itinerary which it completes each year.